The best candidate for the job already works for you.

 Find the best internal matches for open roles in minutes.

-- Find and contact the most qualified internal talent for a job positing, matched by skills, education and past performance.
+- Find and contact the most qualified internal talent for a job posting, matched by skills, education and past performance.

 - HR departments get high-level analytics about the state of internal mobility and key recommendations to improve.